qin-zzz/qin-zzz.github.io/resume/my_resume.md

 permalink: /resume/
 ---
 >
-  I received my bachelor degree in logistics engineering from South China University of Technology in 2018.
-During my undergraduate, I developed an interest in algorithms and data science, so I chose to take courses like data mining and did a project related to text-mining.
-After that, I've been working as supply chain planner and forecast analyst at TP-LINK and DJI sequently.
+  I received my bachelor's degree in logistics engineering from the South China University of Technology in 2018.
+During my undergraduate, I developed an interest in algorithms and data science, so I chose to take courses like data mining and did a project related to text mining.
+After that, I've been working as a supply chain planner and a forecast analyst at TP-LINK and DJI seperately.
 Now I'm an algorithm engineer at a startup.
 >
   I have experience in applying machine learning and statistical methods to specific problems and currently I'm learning about optimization and simulation as well.